 You may, however, have more than one option as to where and exactly how you apply, as described below.

 The U.S. citizen starts this process by filing a visa petition on Form I-129F with U.S. Citizenship and Immigration Services (USCIS).
-After USCIS approves the I-129F, it will transfer the case to the U.S. consulate in Ho Chi Minh City, Vietnam.
+After USCIS approves the I-129F, it will transfer the case to the National Visa Center in New Hampshire, which eventually will send the case to the U.S. consulate in Ho Chi Minh City, Vietnam.
 Your fiancé will apply for a K-1 visa through the consulate.
 This involves submitting forms and documents and attending an interview with a consular official.
 You, the petitioner, are allowed to attend this interview, though it is not required.

 If you and your loved one are already married, and your spouse is currently in Vietnam, you will start the green-card application process by filing Form I-130 with USCIS.
-After USCIS approves the I-130, spouses of U.S. citizens can continue on with visa processing, while spouses of permanent residents must wait (an average of two years) until a visa is available in category 2A.
+After USCIS approves the I-130, spouses of U.S. citizens can continue on with visa processing, while spouses of permanent residents must wait (an average of up to two years, as of 2016) until a visa is available in category 2A.

-The next step is for your spouse to go through consular processing for an immigrant visa.
-This means your spouse submits paperwork to, and attends an interview at, a U.S. consulate in Ho Chi Minh City, Vietnam.
+After paying various fees and submitting documents to the National Visa Center in New Hampshire, the next step is for your spouse to go through consular processing for an immigrant visa.
+This means your spouse submits additional paperwork to, and attends an interview at, a U.S. consulate in Ho Chi Minh City, Vietnam.
 (The U.S. petitioner may attend, but is not required to.)

 Upon approval, your spouse enters the U.S. on an immigrant visa, at which time he or she becomes a lawful permanent resident.

-The U.S. currently has only one embassy in Vietnam, which is located in Ho Chi Minh City and handles both immigrant and nonimmigrant visas.
+The U.S. currently has only one consulate in Vietnam, which is located in Ho Chi Minh City and handles immigrant visas.
+There also is a consular section at the U.S. embassy in Hanoi that processes nonimmigrant visas.

-You will be given instructions (and eventually, an appointment notice) when your case is transferred to the embassy in Ho Chi Minh City, and can also check the embassy’s website for information.
+You will be given instructions (and eventually, an appointment notice) when your case is transferred to the consulate in Ho Chi Minh City, and can also check the consulate's website for information.

 If your spouse happens to be living in a country other than Vietnam, the consulate there would likely be the one to handle the case.